-The operator should establish dispatch criteria for the EFB system, when type B EFB applications that replace paper products are hosted.
+The operator should establish dispatch criteria for the EFB system.
 The operator should ensure that the availability of the EFB system is confirmed by preflight checks.
-Instructions to the flight crew should clearly define the actions to be taken in the event of any EFB system deficiency.
+Instructions to flight crew should clearly define the actions to be taken in the event of any EFB system deficiency.